Attracting Wrens to Your Backyard

 Carolina Wrens are open cavity nesters, preferring to be about 3–6 feet off the ground, In more urban settings, they're versatile nesters, and often make use of things such as discarded flowerpots, mailboxes, propane-tank covers, and a variety of other items, including in old coat pockets and boots.
 Less common in the Simcoe County area, they will use a man-made nest box when it meets their needs.

-For House Wrens houses should be mounted 5-10 feet high near trees or tall shrubs.
+For House Wrens, nesting boxes should be mounted 5-10 feet high near trees or tall shrubs.
 House Wrens are quite sociable and will accept nest boxes close to your house.
-Wren houses should be mounted with the entrance hold away from prevailing winds on a tree, fence post or on a pole WBU Advanced Pole System® (APS) Basic Setup Mounting Hardware (sold separately).
+Wren houses should be mounted with the entrance hole away from prevailing winds on a tree, fence post or on a pole WBU Advanced Pole System® (APS) Basic Setup Mounting Hardware (sold separately).
 Poles systems tend to offer the best protection from predators.
-It can also be hung using the WBU Hanging Cable.

 Roosting Boxes (Shelter)